Frequently Asked Questions

 You must have one of our original Wands when we first launched and had not introduced the 3 modes (Bilingual, Target only, English only).

 No worries though!
 Your Wand just needs to be updated.
 Please see instructions here.
 It should be straightforward like adding a file onto a USB drive.
-The "CHP" update is the update that will enable your Wand to be able to start playing the different modes.
+Please make sure to do BOTH updates

 If you have any further questions, please do not hesitate to reach out to us at firstname.lastname@example.org